DUI Car Insurance in Tennessee

 Research costs and discounts

 Check average rates for drivers with your profile in Tennessee.
-While insurers don’t offer DUI-specific discounts, you may still qualify for savings by requesting online quotes or paying upfront.
-You may also benefit from completing a state-approved defensive driving course, which costs around $29.95 and can lower premiums by up to 10%.
+Insurers don't offer DUI-specific discounts, but you can save by requesting online quotes or paying upfront.
+Complete a state-approved defensive driving course (around $30) to lower premiums by up to 10%.

 3. 3